YourRoots Logo

 Children(s): John Smith, Isaac Smith, Bridget SMITH, James Smith

-It was in 1845 that David John Smith was born in Coromandel Valley, Onkaparinga City, South Australia, Australia, a child of John SMITH and Elizabeth [Betsy] Bates.
-David John Smith went on to marry Mary Crowley and had children such as John Hubert Smith, Isaac Smith, Bridget Jane SMITH and James Francis Smith.
-David John Smith was deceased by 1920 in Eastwood, Burnside City, South Australia, Australia.
+The story of David John Smith began in 1845 in Coromandel Valley, Onkaparinga City, South Australia, Australia.
+David John Smith married Mary Crowley, and had children including John Hubert Smith, Isaac Smith, Bridget Jane SMITH, James Francis Smith.
+David John Smith passed away in 1920 in Eastwood, Burnside City, South Australia, Australia.

 Find more search results for David Smith